umarSiddique010/odin-rock-paper-Scissors/README.md

 # odin-rock_paper_Scissors
-This project is assignment project of JavaScript in the Foundation section of The Odin Projects
+This project is assignment project from HTML and CSS intermediate section of The Odin Projects.
+Although the Project is given by Odin by All the Functionality was created by me

 ## You can see my Web Page and play game live - visit : https://umarsiddique010.github.io/odin-rock_paper_Scissors/